Cell Mechanics Privacy Code

 5.3 Only Cell Mechanics’ employees with a business need-to-know, or whose duties reasonably so require, are granted access to personal information about customers and employees.

-5.4 Cell Mechanics shall keep personal information only as long as it remains necessary or relevant for the identified purposes or as required by law.
-Depending on the circumstances, where personal information has been used to make a decision about a customer or employee, Cell Mechanics shall retain, for a period of time that is reasonably sufficient to allow for access by the customer or employee, either the actual information or the rationale for making the decision.
+5.4 Cell Mechanics shall keep personal information only if it remains necessary or relevant for the identified purposes or as required by law.
+Depending on the circumstances, where personal information has been used to decide about a customer or employee, Cell Mechanics shall retain, for a period that is reasonably sufficient to allow for access by the customer or employee, either the actual information or the rationale for making the decision.

 5.5 Cell Mechanics will remove all copies of mobile device data from store terminals at the end of each business day.